 Consent Categories

-For the sake of better organization, consents are grouped under user-defined Categories.
-Categories are defined by the Administrator at the moment of creating a new consent, as described at the section about creating a new consent.
-The category name can be altered by clicking the “Edit” button at the category line at the consent list table.
+Consents are grouped under user-defined Categories for better organization.
+Categories are defined by the Administrator when creating a new consent, as described in 8.2.2 Create New Consent Topic.
+The Category name can be altered by clicking its respective Edit button under the ACTIONS column.